Richie-Rokka/Richie-Rokka/README.md

-# 👋 Hi, I'm Abodunrin Oketade
+# 👋 Hi, I'm Richard Abodunrin Oketade

 📊 Aspiring Data Analyst with 15+ years of experience across operations, logistics, manufacturing, and sales.
 I specialize in turning data into actionable insights that improve business performance and decision-making.